cstechlearning/CS1951a/README.md

-## Welcome to back-end source page ## switch to "hg-pages" brunch for website front-end
+## Welcome to back-end source page
+## Switch to "hg-pages" brunch above for front-end (website/blog)

 You can use the [editor on GitHub](https://github.com/pengyangwu/CS1951a/edit/master/README.md) to maintain and preview the content for your website in Markdown files.